maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 3. The teacher's answer.
 4. A test of "correctness".

-Next we should try out our question, by pressing the preview button at the bottom of the page:
+Next we should try out our question, by pressing the `Preview` link at the bottom of the page:

 ![Preview button](%CONTENT/preview_button.png)